Wouter-IT/map-tutorials/README.md

 [Back to top](<#contents>)

 ## Future Feature
-- A sticky navigation and footer bar to ensure navigation & Social Meadia links are always available.
+- A sticky navigation and footer bar to ensure navigation & Social Media links are always available.
-- Back to top button in the bottom right corner of each page to ease navigation.
+- A "Backto top" button in the bottom right corner of each page to ease navigation.
 - Make sure the Sign-up Form actually registers applicants and pushes data to a server.
-- Back to home button on confirmation screen
+- Back to home button on the confirmation screen
 - Additional Maps to download on the Maps page with the option to donate towards the creator.

 [Back to top](<#contents>)